celestino/components/README.md

 ###Contributing
 Brickoo is an open source project.
-If you would like to contribute to Brickoo, just clone the repository and send a pull request.
-Please take a look at the [Coding Standards](http://brickoo.com/#coding_standards).
+If you would like to contribute to Brickoo, please take a look at the Coding Standards.
+Create a fork of the repository and send pull requests over github.com containing a description of the issue.
+The pull requests containing bugfixes must be sent to the corresponding branch (if branch does not exist, create an issue), requests containing features can only be sent to the master branch.

 ###License